progressivis/progressivis/doc/notebooks.md

     ...
 ```

-**NB:** Only the `.progressivis` directory needs to be created per user.
+**NB:** Only the `.progressivis` directory needs to be created by the user.
 All other directories and files will be created by widgets as required.

 ## How to create a chaining widget ?